Neuromuscular Disorders

 • The most common etiologies of rhabdomyolysis in the pediatric population are trauma and viral myositis. | ||

-• It is always recommended to wait 4 to 6 weeks after an episode of rhabdomyolysis is resolved to obtain a muscle biopsy. | ||
+• Electrodiagnostic testing and muscle biopsy should also be considered.
+It is always recommended to wait at least 4 to 8 weeks after an episode of rhabdomyolysis is resolved to obtain a muscle biopsy. | ||

 • Knowing the baseline creatinine kinase (CK) in a patient who has known chronic muscle disease with recurrent rhabdomyolysis is important. |

-Pigmenturia, in association with symptoms of muscle injury, was recognized in the German literature in the late 19th century as a disorder that affected horses and humans (32).
-Over the first half of the 20th century, biochemical studies led to the identification and characterization of the muscle heme protein, myoglobin and elucidation of its role in transporting oxygen from hemoglobin to mitochondria (40).
+Pigmenturia, in association with symptoms of muscle injury, was recognized in the German literature in the late 19th century as a disorder that affected horses and humans (41).
+Over the first half of the 20th century, biochemical studies led to the identification and characterization of the muscle heme protein myoglobin and elucidation of its role in transporting oxygen from hemoglobin to mitochondria (49).
 Parallel clinical observations established more firmly the link between muscle injury and the urinary excretion of myoglobin and began to outline the epidemiology of this syndrome.
-Of special note are the studies of Bywaters, which identified rhabdomyolysis as a complication of muscle crush injuries sustained in the Battle of Britain in World War II; he described acute renal failure as a rhabdomyolysis complication and performed seminal experimental studies implicating myoglobin (rather than other constituents of injured muscle) in the pathogenesis of renal injury (12).
+Of special note are the studies of Bywaters, which identified rhabdomyolysis as a complication of muscle crush injuries sustained in the Battle of Britain in World War II; he described acute renal failure as a rhabdomyolysis complication and performed seminal experimental studies implicating myoglobin (rather than other constituents of injured muscle) in the pathogenesis of renal injury (16).

 Other symptoms and complications.
 With catastrophic rhabdomyolysis, hypotension or shock may occur because of large fluid shifts (third spacing).
 In these instances, the common finding of acute hypoalbuminemia probably indicates an associated endothelial injury.
 Cardiac arrhythmia may occur because of hyperkalemia due to potassium release from necrotic muscle and renal compromise.
-Aside from hyperkalemia, other electrolyte abnormalities can also be observed: hypocalcemia, hypercalcemia, hyponatremia, hyperphosphatemia, and metabolic acidosis (72).
+Aside from hyperkalemia, other electrolyte abnormalities can also be observed: hypocalcemia, hypercalcemia, hyponatremia, hyperphosphatemia, and metabolic acidosis (83).
 Disseminated intravascular coagulation, possibly attributable to thromboplastin release from injured muscle, could complicate severe rhabdomyolysis, and hemorrhagic complications may also result.
-Acute respiratory distress syndrome attributable to the involvement of muscles of respiration or to pulmonary capillary hyperpermeability has been described.
-Ischemic or infarcted bowel has also been reported.
+Acute respiratory distress syndrome (ARDS) attributable to the involvement of muscles of respiration or to pulmonary capillary hyperpermeability has been described.
+Ischemic or infarcted bowels have also been reported.

-Skin changes of ischemic tissue injury, such as discoloration or blisters, may also be seen but are present in less than 10% of patients (33).
+Skin changes of ischemic tissue injury, such as discoloration or blisters, may also be seen but are present in less than 10% of patients (42).

-After an hour of unaccustomed weightlifting to “get in shape,” a 28-year-old white male experienced pain affecting muscles of the upper arms, chest, and back.
-Urine was noted to be Coca-Cola colored on voiding an hour later.
+After an hour of unaccustomed weightlifting to “get in shape,” a 28-year-old white male experienced pain affecting the muscles of the upper arms, chest, and back.
+Urine was noted to be cola colored on voiding an hour later.
 Twelve hours later, the patient's arms were swollen, and it hurt to move them.
 He felt generally unwell and nauseated and was treated symptomatically for possible flu.
-The following day on presentation to an emergency room, creatine kinase was 100,000 IU, and serum creatinine and blood urea nitrogen were elevated.
+The following day, on presentation to an emergency room, creatine kinase was 100,000 IU, and serum creatinine and blood urea nitrogen were elevated.
 The patient underwent hemodialysis for acute renal failure.
 The admitting physician obtained a history of virtually lifelong exercise intolerance.
-An ischemic forearm test showed no lactate increase, and a subsequent muscle biopsy revealed absent muscle phosphorylase reactivity (McArdle disease).
-Genetic testing showed compound heterozygous missense and nonsense mutations (p.R50X) in the PYGM gene.
+An ischemic forearm test showed no lactate increase, and a subsequent muscle biopsy revealed absent muscle glycogen phosphorylase reactivity (McArdle disease).
+Genetic testing showed compound heterozygous missense and nonsense mutations in the PYGM gene.

 The number of hereditary and acquired disease processes that may produce rhabdomyolysis, including drugs, toxins, and underlying metabolic errors, is continually expanding (Tables 1 and 2).
 Correspondingly, rhabdomyolysis has gone from a medical oddity to a commonly recognized event.